hanyangl/compiler/CODE_OF_CONDUCT.md

 - Any other conduct that could reasonably be considered inappropiate in a professional setting.

 ## Scope
 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.
+Representation of a project may be further defined and clarified by the project maintainers.

 ## Attribution
-Many thanks to [Skill Board](https://github.com/devscollab/skill-board) project for the base of our **Code of Conduct**.
+Many thanks to the [Skill Board](https://github.com/devscollab/skill-board) project for the base of our **Code of Conduct**.